pogorely/vdjRec/README.md

 TCR amino acid sequence generation and recombination probability estimation in R. Some R skills are required to use advanced features.

 ## About
 This software allows to calculate recombination probability of TCR sequence, simulate TCR repertoire, and identify candidate condition-associated T-cell receptor sequences using only patient cohort.
-For details of the approach, see preprint (cite arxiv).
+For details of the approach, see [preprint](https://www.biorxiv.org/content/early/2017/09/27/195057).

 ## Software requirements
 Any OS where R is available (Linux, OS X, Windows), however parallel computing is currently not available on Windows.